deepmtch/deepmtch.github.io/_posts/2024-07-11-superfocus.md

 - Use a note-taking app or a physical notebook dedicated to capturing random thoughts.
 - Review and organize these ideas during designated "thinking time" outside of your focus sessions.

+## 8. Time Management

+### Technique: Avoid Clock-Watching

+I've found that constantly checking the time can be detrimental to maintaining deep focus.
+Here's why:

+- Looking at the clock often triggers automated reactions, such as thinking about upcoming meals or appointments.
+- It can create unnecessary stress and pressure, breaking your concentration.
+- Time awareness can pull you out of your "flow state" prematurely.

+Instead, try these strategies:
+- Use a timer or app that alerts you when your focus session is over, rather than watching the clock yourself.
+- Schedule your focus sessions between natural breaks in your day (e.g., between meetings or meals) so you're less tempted to check the time.
+- If you must be aware of time, use an analog clock or a digital clock with just the hour displayed to reduce precise time-checking.

+**Personal anecdote:** When I stopped wearing a watch and removed clocks from my workspace, I noticed a significant improvement in my ability to maintain deep focus for longer periods.
+Now, I rely on subtle alerts to manage my time without disrupting my concentration.

 ## Conclusion